DivineOmega/ThisIsHowIRole/README.md

 ### Database connection configuration

-If you're using Laravel, TIHIR will automatically use the database you've configured.
+If you're using Laravel, TIHIR will automatically use the database you've configured for your application, so you don't need to do anything here.
 We'll also use Eloquent to communicate with your database.

 Otherwise, you need to set some environmental variables to point TIHIR towards your database.
 Something similar to the following will do the trick.
 If you're using